mdcRed/RepData_PeerAssessment1/Repro_P1.md

 wkendDat <- subset(dat, dat$dayOfWeek=="Weekend")
 ```

-3. **Calculate average steps per interval for the Weekday and Weekend groups/subsets**
+3. **Calculate average steps per interval for the Weekday and Weekend groups or subsets**

 ```r